luismond/tm2tb/README.md

 # TM2TB

 **tm2tb** is a term extraction module with a focus on bilingual data.

-It leverages spaCy's part-of-speech tags and multilingual sentence transformer models to extract and align terms from pairs of sentences and bilingual documents.
+It uses spaCy's part-of-speech tags and sentence transformer models to extract and align terms from pairs of sentences and bilingual documents.

 ## Approach